armory/armory-config/README.md

 # Halyard to Spinnaker Operator migration tool

-This tool is to migrate you current Halyard-generated halconfig to the spinnaker operator kustomize files format
+This tool is used to migrate your current Halyard-generated halconfig to the spinnaker operator kustomize files format.
+This works best with a currently working halconfig file.
+If you are having issues running this properly, please ensure that you are able to deploy your halconfig with Halyard prior to running this CLI.
+This CLI does not validate that your Halconfig will deploy.
+Only that you have the correct format structure.

 ### Usage